AdobeDocs/experiences-by-you.en/help/analytics/administration/admin-tips/better-sdr.md

 "Why isn't there a metric for this?"

 "I need way more detail about this!
 A metric alone isn't enough.
-There are at least three different dimensions I need to understand performance.
+There are at least three different dimensions that I need in order to understand performance.
 Why didn't you put them in?"

 But it's the other camp that's an even bigger cause of concern.
 From them, you don't hear anything at all.
 But much worse, you see charts that were very clearly taken from your old analytics solution, you know, the one that's no longer being maintained, and every day is falling further into a swamp of decrepitude and dirty data.
 A sense of dread fills you as you think about the decisions that might be made with that mess.